jsadowyj/sadowyj.net/content/blog/postgresql-delayed-replica-nightmare.md

 +++
-title = 'PostgreSQL Delayed Replicas: The Monitoring Nightmare That Woke Me Up at 1 AM' date = 2025-01-09T18:30:00-05:00 draft = false
+title = 'How PostgreSQL Delayed Replicas Ruined My Sleep Schedule' date = 2025-01-09T18:30:00-05:00 draft = false
 +++

 I recently spent a day debugging one of those wonderfully frustrating monitoring issues that makes you question everything you know about databases.
-What followed was a technical rabbit hole that led to some interesting discoveries about how PostgreSQL delayed replicas work and why they're basically designed to drive our monitoring systems into madness.
+What followed was a technical rabbit hole that led to some interesting discoveries about how PostgreSQL delayed replicas work and why they're basically designed to drive monitoring systems into complete chaos.

 ## The Problem

 Our monitoring setup was generating critical alerts for PostgreSQL replication lag on what appeared to be perfectly healthy delayed replicas.
-These were database replicas purposefully configured with a 2-hour delay to assist in recovery scenarios.
+These were database replicas purposefully configured with a 2-hour delay to assist in recovery scenarios - you know, the kind that are supposed to make your life easier, not drive you to question your career choices.

-The alert (`PostgresqlApplyLagBeyondDelay`) was designed to catch *apply* lag (ex. i/o can't keep up).
+The alert (`PostgresqlApplyLagBeyondDelay`) was designed to catch *apply* lag - situations where the replica can't keep up with processing WAL due to performance issues like disk I/O bottlenecks, CPU saturation, or memory pressure.

 ## The Initial Confusion

 What really threw me off initially was the pattern of these alerts.
 Intuitively, I thought: "If this was actually a replication issue, wouldn't we see the alert on the non-delayed hosts first, then see the same alert on the delayed hosts two hours later?"

 But that's not what was happening.
-The delayed replicas were the primary source of false positives, while their non-delayed counterparts stayed quiet.
-This didn't make sense until I understood the fundamental difference in how lag is calculated.
+The delayed replicas were the primary source of false positives, while their non-delayed counterparts stayed blissfully quiet like they had their act together.
+This didn't make sense until I understood the fundamental difference in how lag is calculated - because apparently PostgreSQL has trust issues.

 ## Our PostgreSQL Monitoring Stack